scrapinghub/scrapy-poet/docs/rules-from-web-poet.rst

 scrapy-poet also supports a convenient way of asking for items directly.
 This is made possible by the ``to_return`` parameter of :class:`web_poet.rules.ApplyRule`.
-The ``to_return`` specifies which item a page object is capable of returning for a given URL.
+The ``to_return`` parameter specifies which item a page object is capable of returning for a given URL.

 Let's check out an example: